opensafely/documentation/docs/codelist-intro.md

 Each code refers to a particular event or clinical term such as "Type 1 Diabetes Mellitus".
 Even within a single coding system, there are multiple codes for each disease or symptoms with very precise terms.
-Clinicians use these codes precisely, though not always consistently, in their every day work.
+Clinicians use these codes precisely, though not always consistently, in their everyday work.
 This means that to find all the patients with Type 1 diabetes, you may have to search for 30 plus codes in the clinical record.